The 10 Best Heart-Healthy Cookbooks Must Read in 2023

 7. Crude fiber.
 Crude fiber can combine with bile acid salts in the digestive tract, so that more cholesterol is converted into bile acid salts and excreted from the body, causing blood cholesterol to drop.

 8. Yogurt.
-Yogurt or milk factor can lower blood cholesterol.
+Yogurt or milk factors can lower blood cholesterol.

 9. Vitamin C. Vitamin C is added when cholesterol is converted into bile acid, which can lower blood cholesterol.